Bugonia (film): Development and casting

-Development of an English-language remake of the South Korean film Save the Green Planet! by Jang Joon-hwan began in 2020 with Will Tracy adapting the screenplay, and Jang attached to direct the remake.
-Ari Aster was signed on to produce and was instrumental in the hiring of Tracy and the decision to gender-swap the central character from a man to a woman.
+Development of an English-language remake of the South Korean film Save the Green Planet! by Jang Joon-hwan began in 2020 with Will Tracy adapting the screenplay, and Jang attached to direct.
+Ari Aster was signed on to produce and was instrumental in the hiring of Tracy and the decision to swap the central character from a man to a woman.
+Tracy said he only viewed Save the Green Planet! once before beginning work on Bugonia, and avoided faithfully reproducing the original film's story as he preferred the films to stand alone.

-Jang would later step down as director, citing health problems as the reason for doing so; however, he remained attached to the project as an executive producer.
-In February 2024, it was revealed that Yorgos Lanthimos would be directing the remake, with Element Pictures joining the production team.
-Jang stated that he was pleased by Lanthimos's hiring and called him a "very fitting" choice as the film's director.
-Emma Stone was also in talks to star in the film, making it her fourth collaboration with Lanthimos.
-Jesse Plemons officially joined the cast by the time it was retitled Bugonia and taken to the Cannes Film Market in May.
+Jang stepped down as director, citing health problems.
+He remained an executive producer.
+In February 2024, it was revealed that Yorgos Lanthimos would be directing, with Element Pictures joining the production team.
+Jang said he was pleased by Lanthimos's hiring and called him a "very fitting" choice.
+Emma Stone was also in talks to star, making it her fourth collaboration with Lanthimos.
+Jesse Plemons joined the cast by the time it was retitled Bugonia and taken to the Cannes Film Market in May.
 In October, Alicia Silverstone joined the cast.
-In May 2025, it was revealed that Aidan Delbis and Stavros Halkias were cast as well.
+In May 2025, it was revealed that Aidan Delbis and Stavros Halkias had been cast.

+The title of the film is the name of a folk ritual described in some ancient Mediterranean texts, including Virgil's Georgics.
+It involves sacrificing a cow, believing that bees would spontaneously generate from its carcass.

 Filming

+Lanthimos intended to film the ending scene of Bugonia at the Acropolis of Athens, but could not obtain permission to do so, and the scene was instead filmed at the Sarakiniko Beach.

 Principal photography began on July 1, 2024 in Oxshott and High Wycombe, England.
 Filming also took place in Atlanta, Georgia, where it wrapped there in October.
+Teddy's house, including the basement, was constructed on a site within the Culden Faw Estate.
 For the fictional Auxolith headquarters, the Botanica Ditton Park, a co-working space in Ditton Park, was used as the filming location.
-The director wanted the ending scenes of Bugonia to be filmed in the Acropolis of Athens, but the Central Archaeological Council of Greece rejected his request.
-The Sarakiniko Beach in the Greek island of Milos was chosen as the alternative location, with filming taking place in May 2025.
-The film was budgeted at $45 million, however, a Deadline Hollywood report indicated that the film cost $55 million itself, making it Lanthimos' most expensive film, surpassing Poor Things.
+Additional filming took place in Arborfield Studios.
+Lanthimos wanted the ending of Bugonia to be filmed in the Acropolis of Athens, but the Central Archaeological Council of Greece rejected his request.
+The Sarakiniko Beach on the Greek island of Milos was chosen as the alternative location, with filming taking place in May 2025.
+The film was budgeted at $45 million.
+However, a Deadline Hollywood report indicated that it cost $55 million, making it Lanthimos' most expensive film, surpassing Poor Things.

-Irish cinematographer Robbie Ryan shot the project on 8-perf 35 mm film with VistaVision cameras, marking his fourth collaboration with Lanthimos.
+The cinematographer Robbie Ryan shot on 8-perf 35 mm film with VistaVision cameras, marking his fourth collaboration with Lanthimos.
 With approximately 95% of the film shot in VistaVision by Ryan's estimate, it has used the format more than any film since One-Eyed Jacks (1961).
+For the head shaving scene, the crew shot the scene in one take with four VistaVision cameras running simultaneously due to the camera's tendency to shut down.